 Trumps comments and tweets about the ongoing war in Syria, is being covered all around the world, published on both mainstream online news publications and digital born services.

-Hindustan Times and Buzz Feed has both covered the above story and will be compared on their online presence and presentation of the story.
+Hindustan Times and VOX has both covered the above story and will be compared on their online presence and presentation of the story.

 Vox User Demographics